 Since November 2021, Cameroon has experienced high inflation, driven mainly by shortages and increased prices of staple goods (bread, wheat and related products, vegetable oil, and meat) due to the disruption of the global value chain due to the pandemic and Russia-Ukraine war.
 The war has impeded Cameroon's economic recovery, heightening inflation pressures and domestic structural vulnerabilities.
 Despite the global economic turmoil, real GDP growth is projected to reach 4.6% by 2024.

-Economic growth in recent years has predominately been driven by expansion in the secondary sector, with the oil-producing and construction sectors having exceptional growth.
-Annual GDP for the domestic economy is expected to grow at between 4.2% and 4.5% over the next three years and industrial development will predominantly be driven by the implementation of large-scale infrastructure investments such as the Lom Pangar power station and the port of Kribi.
+Economic growth in recent years has predominately been driven by expansion in the secondary sector, with the oil-producing and construction sectors having exceptional growth, and industrial development will predominantly be driven by the implementation of large-scale infrastructure investments such as the Lom Pangar power station and the port of Kribi.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.